 Finally, it needs to be said that homeschoolers need to be given more credit.
 You need to give yourself more credit.
 Your child needs to be given more credit.

 In teaching your child within the freedom that homeschooling allows, you are expanding your child’s potential exponentially.
-Home educating doesn’t have the limitations that a school system holds.
+Home education doesn’t have the limitations that a school system holds.
 Your child can explore the world with authentic tools and skilled people within authentic situations.
 A tremendous amount of learning occurs when textbooks are closed, and the mind is open to question and wonder within a natural learning environment.

 Homeschooled children who are permitted to fly with their learning style can later enter the classroom and excel.

-- They possess life experiences, unlike anything their peers have experienced in a classroom.
+- They possess life experiences unlike anything their peers have experienced in a classroom.